carverous/carverous/README.md

 A responsive front-end framework that was started off from scratch for small web layout projects that do not require complexity.
-It is developed having a mobile first approach in mind, meaning the code is designed to prioritise mobile devices first and then adjust the components as the screen scales up.
+It is developed having a mobile first approach in mind, meaning the code is designed to prioritize mobile devices first and then adjust the components as the screen scales up.
 It doesn't require any third-party JS library such as jQuery.